Food for Thought: Mindful Eating

 With mindful eating, you begin to consider both your internal and external cues for eating.
 That means, starting to notice what triggers your eating.
 What is going on inside that increases your desire to eat?
 Is it hunger, or is it a response to a thought or feeling?
 What thoughts or feelings increase that desire?
 Also, consider what food around you triggers your eating.
 Is it access to the candy dish on your co-workers desk?
 The treats in the break room?
 The chips and dip you have after work while you’re making supper?

 To develop mindful eating, select one meal or snack that you are going to eat in a very slow, attentive, deliberate way.
 Pick a time when you will not be rushed.
 Choose a food or meal that is pleasing to you.
 Put it on a plate.
-Sit at the table, without distractions.
+Sit at the table as a family, without distractions.
 Breathe deeply, relax, and really observe the food.
 Use all of your senses to notice the colors, shapes, textures and aromas of the food.

 Completely finish experiencing one bite, before you take the next one.
 If you lose your focus or start to rush, put down your utensil, do some deep breathing and start again.
 As you eat, continue to assess your feelings of remaining hunger or satiety.